hydroLB/C_Bird_Hunter_Game/README.md

 - User prompt screens

 ## 🏆 Set Your High Score!
 Ready to put your aiming skills to the test?
-Dive into the Bird Hunter game and become the ultimate bird conservationist!
-Set your own high score and challenge your friends to see who can claim the title of the best bird hunter!
+Dive into the Bird Hunter game and become the ultimate bird hunter!
+Set your own high score and challenge your friends to see who can claim the title of being best shot!